The Effects of Discrimination Based on Sex

 - Sexual harassment or unwelcome sexual advances

-All three can have a direct impact on gender imbalance in a workplace.
-While most gender discrimination is commonly directed toward women, anyone can be discriminated against on the basis of sex.
+All three forms of gender discrimination can have a direct impact on gender imbalance in a workplace.
+While most gender discrimination is commonly directed toward women, anyone can be discriminated against based on sex.

 How Gender Discrimination Affects the Workplace

-Gender discrimination may lead to one or all of the following issues in the workplace:
+Gender discrimination includes one or all the following issues in the workplace:

 - Lost Productivity: If employees have to focus on dealing with sexual harassment, they are not able to pay as much attention to their work as they normally would.
 This kind of behavior can be distracting as it happens, and for periods of time afterward, as victims try to avoid being in a similar situation again.